 You've probably heard someone say that we're in a "golden age" for television.
 There are 400+ shows on the air right now, and more are added each year as digital and streaming channels begin to dominate the airwaves.
 If you're a writer or director, your best chance to break in and to form a long career is no longer just in movies.
 Now people are talking about television.

 This rise of TV has to do with lots of different factors, from the sheer size of the unit in your house to the prevalence of access, to the diversity and uniqueness of the form.
+There are also a few key decisions you need to make initially.
+Like is your story a single-cam or multi-cam?

 In addition to creating a tv show bible, learning how to pitch a TV show is super important to your chances at breaking into Hollywood.